Reconstructing occluded Elevation Information in Terrain Maps with Self-supervised Learning: Methodology

 \subsection{Model}

 We adopt an U-Net~\cite{ronneberger2015u} as the architecture of our neural network which is often used in the literature for image and video inpainting~\cite{liu2018image, wang2020multistage}.
 The input is composed of two channels: the occluded elevation map $\mathbf{m}_\mathrm{occ}$ and the binary occlusion mask $\mathbf{M}_\mathrm{occ}$.
-As the occluded \ac{DEM} contains missing elevation values represented as NaNs computationally, we replace them with the floating point number $0.0$ chosen after a selection study.
+As the occluded \ac{DEM} contains missing elevation values represented as NaNs computationally, we replace them with a floating point number by linearly interpolating for synthetic datasets and with the constant $0.0$ for real-world datasets after a selection study.
+A reason could be that linear interpolation is performing worse for the higher occlusion ratios of the real-world datasets.
 We also implement input and output normalization: we compute the mean of the non-occluded elevation values of a \ac{DEM} and subtract this mean from each elevation value in the grid.
 After receiving the output of the model, we add this mean back to each elevation value before computing the loss.
-We adapt our model from the vanilla U-Net architecture and make slight adjustments to the number of max-pooling steps because we are working with smaller input images (\SI{64x64}{px} instead of \SI{572x572}{px}) than in the original paper~\cite{ronneberger2015u} and we want to keep the network as lightweight as possible.
+We adapt our model from the vanilla U-Net architecture and make slight adjustments to the number of max-pooling steps because we are working with smaller input images (64x64px instead of 572x572px) than in the original paper~\cite{ronneberger2015u} and we want to keep the network as lightweight as possible.
 Thus, we limit the number of max-pooling operations to 3 (instead of 5 in the original paper) and treat the number of channels in each hidden dimension as a hyperparameter for which we select 64, 128, and 256 channels for our hidden dimensions.